 David began dance training at the age of five.
-He spent two formative years on scholarship at the Martha Graham School – and although he is deeply faithful to the philosophies of his greatest teachers, especially Graham, he had also absorbed New York modernism and dance’s radical postmodern experiments, and immediately struck out on his own path after leaving New York.
+He spent two formative years on scholarship at the Martha Graham School in New York, and although he remains faithful to the philosophies of his greatest teachers, especially Graham, he had also absorbed New York modernism and dance’s radical postmodern experiments, and immediately struck out on his own path after leaving New York.
 He helped to launch the first two seasons of the London Contemporary Dance Theatre in England before returning to his native country in 1968, where he co-founded Toronto Dance Theatre (TDT) with Patricia Beatty and Peter Randazzo.

-Leaving TDT in 1996 to pursue an independent career, he founded Dancetheatre David Earle to support continuing creation, for the preservation of his repertoire, and to serve as a forum for younger artists whose concern is the expression of humanity in dance.
+Leaving TDT in 1996 to pursue an independent career, he founded Dancetheatre David Earle (DtDE) in 1997 to support continuing creation, for the preservation of his repertoire, and to serve as a forum for younger artists whose concern is the expression of humanity in dance.
 Indeed, many of the TDT’s dancers followed to study and perform – often with live music ensembles to both classical and contemporary scores, and in multi-media collaborations.

 DtDE gave its first performance with the Penderecki String Quartet at the Elora Music Festival in 1997.
-Along with David’s vast historical repertoire, DtDE has presented 60 new works as part of 130 public performances, including commissions from the Kitchener-Waterloo Symphony, Soundstreams Canada, Open Ears Festival, the Guelph Chamber Choir, and the Gryphon Trio.
-In 2003, DtDE revived Court of Miracles, a major seasonal offering involving more than 50 performers originally created for Toronto Dance Theatre in 1983.
+Along with David’s vast historical repertoire, DtDE has presented 60 new works as part of 130 public performances, including commissions from the Kitchener-Waterloo Symphony, Soundstreams Canada, NUMUS (Kitchener-Waterloo), Open Ears Festival, the Guelph Chamber Choir, and the Gryphon Trio.
+In 2003, DtDE revived Court of Miracles, a major seasonal offering involving more than 50 performers, originally created for Toronto Dance Theatre in 1983.